sjkrieg/dge/README.md

-# Deep graph ensembles for learning on graphs with higher-order depenendencies
+# Deep graph ensembles for graphs with higher-order depenendencies

 This repository contains initial code for the paper "Deep Ensembles for Learning on Graphs with Higher-order Dependencies."
 The current version supports node classification experiments for DGE (the proposed method), GraphSAGE, and GIN on two of the data sets (Air and Wiki).